There are many home remedies for the common cold that can help support our immune system. Learn about the easy natural remedies we use in our home.

 Do you know that there are effective natural home remedies for colds?
 Read on to learn about them.

-Treating a common cold can be extremely difficult, especially if you have small children.
-Your family could spend hundreds or even thousands of dollars each year on doctor’s visits and cold medications, but the fact of the matter is there is no scientific cure for a common cold.
+Managing the symptoms of a common cold can be extremely difficult, especially if you have small children.
+Your family could spend hundreds or even thousands of dollars each year on doctor’s visits and cold medications, but the fact of the matter is there is no scientific cure for a common cold and nothing a doctor can do to make it better.

-Some experts believe that over-the-counter medications can be dangerous when given to children, especially if they are under the age of two, and some popular commercial medications like Tylenol contain acetaminophen, which can cause liver damage or failure if taken in high doses.
-(In fact, as of January 2008 the US Food and Drug Administration warned parents about the dangers of giving over-the-counter cold and cough medications to young children).
+Some experts believe that over-the-counter medications can be dangerous when given to children, especially if they are under the age of two.
+Some popular commercial medications like Tylenol contain acetaminophen, which can cause liver damage or failure if taken in high doses.

-Because there are numerous natural treatments that can be just as effective as treating the common cold, with the proper tools and remedies you could not only reduce the life span of a cold, you can also prevent your children from catching a cold in the future as well.
+Because there are numerous natural home remedies that can be just as effective as helping to manage the symptoms of the common cold, with the proper tools and remedies you could not only potentially shorten the life span of a cold, you can also help support your child’s immune system so they stay healthy.

 1. Vitamin C